jonshiach/graphics-labs/pages/02_basic_shapes_in_OpenGL.md

 ## Write and compile the shader

 Now we have defined our triangle and copied the information over to OpenGL we now need to tell OpenGL how to display the triangle.
 This is done using a shader program that OpenGL uses to tell it how to display each pixel in our window.
-The shader programs are written in <a href="https://www.khronos.org/opengl/wiki/Core_Language_(GLSL)" target="_blank">**GLSL (openGL Shading Language)**</a> which is a language similar to C.
+The shader programs are written in <a href="https://www.khronos.org/opengl/wiki/Core_Language_(GLSL)" target="_blank">**GLSL (OpenGL Shader Language)**</a> which is a language similar to C.

 ```{figure} /images/shaders.svg
 :width: 600